Changa (Smoked B. caapi & DMT)

 The visuals had quieted down by now even though my eyes were still jittery.
 Movement left a trail.
 Ar & R went to get something to drink.
 B rolled a cig for me.
 I put on Jo Def's EP but it was too polished and hi-fidelity so I switched to Com Truise for more analog electronics and tape FX from the eighties.
 Ar & R came back with Amrut whisky.
 B wanted another hit.
 I realized that my worry about B was a projection - I was worried about loosing my self permanently, a worry I projected onto him.
 No one is as overwhelmed during trips as I am - they talk, move, dance.
 I become paralyzed and mute.
 I wanted B's final hit to be excellent too so I played Fly Lo's Los Angeles album for him.
 After that, everyone but me had a whisky drink, followed by a weed chillum and a hash chillum which I did partake.
 We finished off with the evening with some acid-damaged jams of Sun Araw in a throwback to the original hippie scene.
 Comedowns are the only time endless guitar noodling makes sense.

 I believe we went through a gram of Changa in eleven hits (plus a teeny j), which comes to approximately ~0.08 g per hit.
-I heartily recommend it to seasoned trippers and newbies alike.
 The main problem, especially as I age, with psychedelics I did over the last decade (acid, shrooms, MDMA) is the investment of time.
 Quite simply put, I have grown tired of overnight raves which leave you fatigued and useless for a couple of days before you can trip again.
 This time around, we did it in the afternoon to evening period and Changa gave us more control over because an episode lasts ten-fifteen mins.
 It is more of a visual hallucinator than acid or shrooms which affect the perception of acoustic space more intensely and on a much more extended timeline (acid effects even beyond the trip cut-off point).

 On a personal level, this was the first time that I tripped in my house, the first time that my brother B tripped on any psychedelic, the first time we tripped together and the first time all of us tripped on Changa.
 I award it full ten points for turning an uneventful Sunday into a novel experience.
 No psychedelic has ever been as spectacular as Changa for me.